The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: On the balance between HtM and AfS

 Here we have made explicit the dependence of the (minimal) equilibrium liquidations $\gamma^\downarrow$ on the threshold price $p_1$ and the maximum accepted leverage ratio $\lm$.
-If the bank cannot satisfy the constraint, then it holds everything as available-for-sale, so we set $h^*=0$ and $s^*=\bar{A}$ in that case.
+If the bank cannot satisfy the constraint, then everything is held as available-for-sale, so we set $h^*=0$ and $s^*=\bar{A}$ in that case.

 \begin{remark} Considered as an internal risk management problem, the threshold price may be seen as a reflection of the banks' risk tolerance, expressed in terms of accepted negative valuation limits.
-This could for instance be related to Value-at-Risk or Expected Shortfall limits. \end{remark}
+This could, for instance, be related to Value-at-Risk or Expected Shortfall limits. \end{remark}

 For tractability, we will model the price impact by a linear inverse demand function.
-Given the values $p_1$ and $\lm$, the next result fully characterizes the bank's optimal behavior.
+Given the values $p_1$ and $\lm$, the next result fully characterizes the optimal behavior of the bank.